 This atmosphere is ideal for a stay focused on recovery: after an intense period, a change of season, a need to recharge your batteries or simply the desire to reconnect with good sensations.
 Here, wellbeing isn’t just an occasional activity: it slips into the day, between an energising walk at sunrise, a herbal-tea break facing the waves, and a sunset that reminds you the body needs rhythm, sleep and calm.

 In the collective imagination, thalassotherapy is often associated with treatments, jets, bubbling baths.
-And that’s true: heated seawater, combined with relaxation and stimulation techniques, is at the heart of the experience.
+And it’s true: heated seawater, combined with relaxation and stimulation techniques, is at the heart of the experience.
 But what makes the difference near Châtelaillon-Plage is the consistency between the environment and the practice: you don’t consume wellbeing, you embody it.

 Moments spent in the water (pool, jet shower, body wrap, hydromassage bath) take on another dimension when, straight afterwards, you’re back in the sea air.
 This alternation between warmth and freshness, between treatment and an outdoor walk, reinforces the feeling of recovery.
 Many visitors feel an improvement in sleep, longer-lasting muscle relaxation and a sense of mental clarity, especially after a few days paced by simple rituals.